roytang/blog/content/post/2026/08/weeknotes-08-16/index.md

 #### Reading

 - Books: Still no new books started yet.
 - Comics: Still a bit behind.
+I did finish reading through *Punisher War Journal (1998)* last week which means I am at least making *some* progress to the next eventual [complete Marvel run](/tags/complete-marvel-run/) post!
 - Feed reader backlog: Feed reader is at 338 unread items as of this writing, a good amount down from the previous week, so starting to get under control probably maybe hopefully.

 #### Watching